sinonjs/sinon/docs/README.md

 ## Documentation release process

-Whenever a new release is created using `npm version`, the tree from `release-source/release/` is copied into it's own folder under `releases/` with an appropriate name.
+Whenever a new release is created using `npm version`, the tree from `release-source/release/` is copied into its own folder under `releases/` with an appropriate name.

 Likewise, the `_releases/release.md` file is copied into a file matching the release name.